devex-web-frontend/postcss-assets-rebase/README.md

 ## Usage

 Plugin throws warnings when asset can't be found or duplicate is renamed.
 Warnings are thrown using `postcss.messages`.
-To output warnings in console can be used [postcss-reporter](https://github.com/postcss/postcss-reporter).
+To output warnings in console you can use [postcss-reporter](https://github.com/postcss/postcss-reporter).
 ```js
 // dependencies
 var fs = require("fs")